-The major exception to this is the use of Pelican Business Services Ltd (Pelican) for billing, debt recovery and customer services.
+The major exception to this is the use of Bristol Wessex Billing Services Ltd (Pelican) for billing, debt recovery and customer services.
 Just over 40% of total retail costs are invoiced to Wessex Water Services Ltd. (WWSL) by Pelican.

-Pelican has functionally separated its non-household retail services into a division operating under the trading name Water2Business (W2B).
-Since April 2016, Water2Business Ltd has replaced Pelican as the appointed non household billing agent for WWSL.
+Pelican/WWSL functionally separated its non-household retail services into a separate company operating under the trading name Water2Business (W2B).
+Since April 2017, Water2Business Ltd has replaced WWSL as the appointed non-household retailer.